-In fiscal year 2017 and beyond, DMME anticipates coal mining and natural gas drilling to continue to occur in close proximity in Southwest Virginia.
+In fiscal year 2019 and beyond, DMME anticipates coal mining and natural gas drilling to continue to occur in close proximity in Southwest Virginia.
 DMME's regulatory divisions will continue to work closely together to ensure both activities are conducted in a safe and environmentally responsible fashion.
 DMME will continue to search for more innovative and efficient methods to provide training and certification services to its customers.

 Technological advancements will be utilized across the agency.
 For example, geographic information systems and global positioning satellite systems will be utilized to ensure pinpoint accuracy of mineral data on permits, maps, and mineral resource information.
 DMME is also utilizing drone technology to more easily map abandoned mine land hazards, which is available to inspectors on a smartphone application.
-DMME Geographic Information Supervisor Daniel Kestner received the Dean Spindler Reclamationist of the Year Award for 2016 from the National Association of State Land Reclamationists (NASLR) for these efforts.